adaptlearning/adapt-contrib-instructionError/README.md

 ## Installation

-As one of Adapt's *[core extensions](https://github.com/adaptlearning/adapt_framework/wiki/Core-Plug-ins-in-the-Adapt-Learning-Framework#extensions),* **Tutor** is included with the [installation of the Adapt framework](https://github.com/adaptlearning/adapt_framework/wiki/Manual-installation-of-the-Adapt-framework#installation) and the [installation of the Adapt authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-Adapt-Origin).

 **Instruction Error** can be installed using the [Adapt CLI](https://github.com/adaptlearning/adapt-cli), run the following from the command line:
 `adapt install adapt-contrib-instructionError`

-    Alternatively, this extension can also be installed by adding the following line of code to the *adapt.json* file:
+* This extension can also be installed by adding the following line of code to the *adapt.json* file:
     `"adapt-contrib-instructionError": "*"`
     Then running the command:
     `adapt install`